-The calibration of local variations in channel roughness greatly increases the parameter space, and poses a further challenge.
-Jiang et al. (2019) demonstrated that altimetry alone is insufficient to calibrate geometry parameters as well as a spatially distributed channel roughness.
-The reason for this is clear: local channel conveyance depends on both the channel roughness and flow area.
-Thus, there is model ambiguity and additional datasets are required to constrain the increased parameter space (e.g., channel width under known flow conditions).
-The unknown channel bed elevation prevents a satisfactory calibration of the level to area relationship and channel roughness.
-Thus, an interesting future path could include exploring whether the geometry parameters could be sufficiently constrained from alternative or new remote sensing observations, or whether calibrating local changes in channel geometry may be more robust than calibrating the channel roughness.
+483 The calibration of local variations in channel roughness greatly increases the parameter space, and poses a further both the channel roughness and flow area.
+Thus, there is model ambiguity and additional datasets are required to bed elevation prevents a satisfactory calibration of the level to area relationship and channel roughness.
+Thus, an interesting future path could include exploring whether the geometry parameters could be sufficiently constrained